pradeepcep/qwaver/README.md

 * For the database configuration, have both users be optional, but if there is not a loser who can alter tables, then certain functionality like load CSV will be off
 * ability to make queries public (where the world can use them)
 * deactivate queries, don't delete them
+* limit CSV upload to MB and give warning if more than 1000 lines

 ### Issues: